 What distinguishes the Enlightenment variation on this Western rationalist theme is its identification of knowledge with the practice of science.
 ‘It is this step,’ Gray writes, which marks the difference of modern from ancient or medieval rationalism’ (Gray 1997, p.
 161).
 It was in eighteenth century Europe that science came to be seen as the one true path to knowledge of reality, including morality.
 From this faith arose the technology society that we now inhabit, which is for Gray an iron cage rather than the liberation it was meant to be.

 Gray rejects every aspect of the Enlightenment outlook, as he sees it, for being dangerously wrong.
-Its utopian and naïve assumptions about human nature, value and historical progress have caused death and destruction without precedent in the history of our species.
+Its utopian and naïve assumptions about human nature, value, and historical progress have caused death and destruction without precedent in the history of our species.
 Although the dominant epistemology of the Enlightenment was empiricism and its proponents viewed science as the sure path to knowledge, Gray claims that its core assumptions were ultimately based on blind faith.
 That’s one reason he always calls the Enlightenment a ‘creed’ or a ‘religion’ no different from any other religion in its basic dogmatism, except that its mistaken beliefs are more dangerous than those of most religions.

 Enlightenment’s Wake

 The Enlightenment was ‘self-destroying,’ ‘self-undermining’ and therefore ‘bound to fail’ (Gray 1997, pp. 144, viii, 163), according to Gray, because its grounding beliefs are wrong.
 Humans are not fundamentally rational beings, history is not progressive, and there is no single form of civilization that is based on universal moral principles towards which all societies can and should converge.
 Any belief system that proceeds from these Enlightenment assumptions will eventually run aground on the rocks of reality, causing great havoc in the process.
 That is why the Enlightenment’s wake is littered with the victims of well-intentioned attempts to ‘unbend the crooked timber of humanity’ to compel it to fit the abstract formulas and idealistic theories of elites who have dominated the mainstream of Western intellectual life since at least the age of Pericles.